-During 2010, 2009 and 2008, we acquired companies that provided us with a strategic opportunity to expand our share of the nonprofit market through the integration of complimentary products and services to serve the changing needs of our customers and, in the case of RLC, to expand into the Netherlands and other Western European markets.
-Following are the companies we acquired during 2010, 2009 and 2008 and their respective acquisition date:
+During 2011, 2010 and 2009, we acquired companies that provided us with strategic opportunities to expand our share of the nonprofit market through the integration of complimentary products and services to serve the changing needs of our customers.
+Following are the companies we acquired and their respective acquisition date:

-- Kintera, Inc. (referred to as Kintera)-July 8, 2008; - RLC Customer Centric Technology B.V. (referred to as RLC)-April 29, 2009; - Target America, Inc. (referred to as Target America)-May 12, 2010; and - NOZA, Inc. (referred to as NOZA)-October 1, 2010.
+- RLC Customer Centric Technology B.V.
+April 29, 2009; - Target America, Inc. May 12, 2010; - NOZA, Inc. October 1, 2010; - Public Interest Data, LLC, or PIDI February 1, 2011; and - Everyday Hero Pty.
+Ltd., or EDH October 6, 2011.

-The results of operations of the acquired companies are included in our consolidated results of operations from the dates of their respective acquisition as noted above, which impacts the comparability of our results of operations when comparing 2010 to 2009 and 2009 to 2008.
-We have noted in the discussion below, to the extent meaningful, the impact on the comparability of our results of operations due to the inclusion of the acquired companies for only a partial year in the year of acquisition and a full year in the subsequent year.
+The results of operations of the acquired companies are included in our consolidated results of operations from the date of their respective acquisition as noted above, which impacts the comparability of our results of operations when comparing 2011 to 2010 and 2010 to 2009.
+We have noted in the discussion below, to the extent meaningful, the impact on the comparability of our results of operations due to the inclusion of the acquired companies for only a partial year in the year of acquisition.